How to choose palliative*

 Studies have shown that early, supportive palliative care extends life and provides better quality of life.

-As needed, Palliative care providers can be a “quarterback” for care, providing relief to family members who may be trying to help in that role, but feel overwhelmed or not equipped to provide that level of support for their loved one.
+As needed, a Palliative care provider can be a “quarterback” for care, providing relief to family members who may be trying to help in that role, but feel overwhelmed or not equipped to provide that level of support for their loved one.

-The main goals for support are pain management, emotional and mental health support, care coordination and nutrition.
+The main goals for palliative care support are pain management, emotional and mental health support, care coordination and nutrition.
 Coordination of family and social support are also provided as needed.